serokell/blog-posts/untyped-lambda-calculus/article.md

 The body is an arbitrary expression.
 For example, $\lambda x. x$ is an abstraction.

-As usual in abstract mathematics, we can assign a name to an expression.
-Here we'll be using the equals sign ($=$) for that.
-For example: $id = \lambda x. x.$

 Lambda calculus derives its name from the $\lambda$ symbol used in this notation.
 The symbol was most likely chosen arbitrarily.
-However, there's an apocryphal story the notation was derived from $\hat x$ morphing first into $\Lambda x$ and later into $\lambda x$.
+However, there's an apocryphal story that the notation was derived from $\hat x$ morphing first into $\Lambda x$ and later into $\lambda x$.

 Variables in the body of an abstraction that are parameters of said abstraction are called _bound variables_.
 Other variables are called _free variables_.

-For example, consider the expression
+For example, consider the expression:

 $\lambda y. (\lambda z. x\;y\;z)\;z.$